-that the works have been offered for sale to the United States Government for use as an armor plate plant.
+Officers of the Midvale Steel Company deny that the works have been offered for sale to the United States Government for use as an armor plate plant.
+Vice for use as an armor plate plant.
 Vice President James F. Sullivan, commenting on a dispatch from Washington to that effect, said: "If negotiations are being conducted in Washington for the sale of the plant it is without my knowledge.
 So far I have heard nothing about it.
-I do not even know whether Secretary Daniels could purchase the plant in of peace without a special act of
+I do not even know whether Secretary Daniels could purchase the plant in tary Daniels could purchase the plant in ut a special act of